dataformsjs/dataformsjs/docs/jsx-loader.md

 import { useState } from 'react';
 ```

-Then you have two options:
+Then you have several options:

 1) Remove it and use `React.useState` instead of `useState` in your code.
 This works because `React` is a global variable for the browser.